-Sedir Island, also known as Cleopatra Island, is located on the 18 km. north of Marmaris.
+Sedir Island, also known as Cleopatra Island, is a stunning location located in the Gulf of Gokova, located on the 18 km. north of Marmaris.
 The island is famous for its golden sandy beach known as Cleopatra Beach and the ancient city of Cedrae.
+The island’s name is associated with the legendary queen of Egypt, Cleopatra, and the island has been the subject of many fascinating myths and legends throughout history.
 Majority of the tourists visiting Marmaris also take a visit to this heavenly place during their Marmaris stay.

 How it is like?

 Cleopatra Island (Sedir) is a very beautiful promenade region.
 The island is situated very close to the port of the Camli village.
 You can have a great beach and cultural day out here in the company of the ancient city of Cedrae remnants, the golden sandy Cleopatra beach, the sun and the sea.